farazii1159/Pdfly-pdf-toolkit/README.md

 16. **Confirm EC2 security group** allows ports 22, 80, 443 only.

-17. **Point your domain's DNS to the EC2 public IP** — see section 16.
+17. **Point your domain's DNS to the EC2 public IP** — see Nginx DNS section in Above .

-18. **Install Certbot and enable HTTPS** — see SSL with Certbot section.
+18. **Install Certbot and enable HTTPS** — see SSL with Certbot section in Above.

 19. **Verify** — visit `https://your-domain.com`, sign up, and run a tool.